wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 Wan 2.2 vae is for the Wan 5b not the rest though

+For wrapper implementations the "null" image is black.
+For native implementations the "null" image is gray.
+Also the masks are inverted.

 ## 2025.10.25

 > wan video is only usable with qwen image inputs